The Life Cycle and Stages of a Pimple, as Told by Skincare ExpertsAugust 24, 2023

 Maintaining a clear complexion is never an easy task, even if you have your skincare routine down to a T. One day your face might be blemish-free and the next, a bright red pimple is in the middle of your forehead.
 While there are many reasons why you might be experiencing a breakout, the most frustrating part can be waiting for it to heal (and resisting the urge to pop the pimple).
-We asked Dr. Dhaval Bhanusali, an NYC-based board-certified dermatologist and Jamie Steros, a medical esthetician, how long it takes a zit to surface and how to cut its life cycle short.
+We asked Dr. Dhaval Bhanusali, an NYC-based board-certified dermatologist and Jamie Steros, a medical esthetician, how long it takes for a pimple to surface and how to cut its life cycle short.
+Plus, keep reading for some of our favorite skincare products for keeping skin clear and breakout-free.

 According to Dr. Bhanusali, pimples and breakouts can occur “due to the accumulation of debris in a pore.”
 Clogged pores can be caused by a number of culprits, but one of the main factors is excess oil.
-“The oil acts almost like a glue,” he says, “combining pollutants and dead skin cells in a mixture that clogs the pore.”
+“The oil acts almost like a glue, combining pollutants and dead skin cells in a mixture that clogs the pore.”
 This explains why oily and acne-prone skin types tend to go hand-in-hand.

 Excessive Face Washing

 Washing your face is a great way to keep your skin’s surface clean, but doing it too often can actually make things worse.
 If you have oily skin, it’s important to find a balance when washing your face.
 You’ll want to cleanse your complexion of excess oil but not strip it completely, as this may result in increased oil production.
-We recommend using blotting papers throughout the day to soak up the slick of shine that may appear.
+We recommend using blotting papers throughout the day to soak up shine that may appear — the NYX Professional Makeup Blotting Paper comes in a pack of 50 sheets for only $4.

 Fluctuating Hormone Levels

-Speaking of excess oil, your hormones can be to blame for an increased oil production as well.
-“There are several causes for pimples, however most pimples are caused by changing hormone levels,” Steros says.
-“During puberty the increase in male hormones can cause the adrenal glands to go into overdrive causing breakouts.”
+Speaking of excess oil, your hormones may be to blame for an increase in oil production as well.
+“There are several causes for pimples; however, most pimples are caused by changing hormone levels,” Steros says.
+“During puberty, the increase in hormones can cause the adrenal glands to go into overdrive, causing breakouts.”
+Even for those who left puberty behind years ago, hormones can still be a contributing factor to breakouts — you may experience more frequent pimples before or during your period, or as a result of other hormonal fluctuations throughout your life.

 Lack of Exfoliation